 The salesforce.com vs SugarCRM competition is heating up.
 SugarCRM recently received $40 million in funding from Goldman Sachs.
 In 2013, Salesforce.com continued on its aggressive acquisition path and has continued its rapid growth.

 Salesforce.com and SugarCRM have several things in common.
 They are both CRM companies based in the San Francisco Bay Area and they are both represent alternatives to traditional, Microsoft-based technologies.
 However, SugarCRM originated with the LAMP (Linux, Apache, MySQL and PHP) stack, whereas salesforce.com is mainly a Java/Oracle platform.

-We have just published a new report that is a factual comparison of Salesforce vs Sugar.
+We have published a report that is a factual comparison of Salesforce vs Sugar.
 The report was updated on March 13, 2014.
 Below are several text-only excerpts from the report.
 The report also includes many, illustrative screen shots.
 Here are four of the twenty-seven comparison points that can be found in the free report.